Russia And Syrian Rebel Groups Reach Ceasefire

 Free Syrian Army spokesman, Ibrahim Jabawi, reported to CNN on Friday that both Russia and Syrian rebel groups have agreed upon a temporary ceasefire in Daraa.
 According to Jabawi, this agreement “will allow hundreds of thousands of displaced Syrians to return home.”

 After weeks of fighting a Syrian regime influenced and supported by Russia, who aim to recapture the province, around 320,000 people have been displaced in Daraa.
-While Syrian President Bashar al-Assad have manage to recapture most of the remaining rebel territories, Dara persists as one of the few rebel cities left in Syria.
+While Syrian President Bashar al-Assad has managed to recapture most of the remaining rebel territories, Dara persists as one of the few rebel cities left in Syria.

 The Daraa agreement, however, also allows Russia to control the border between Syria and Jordan, and already, “Syrian Arab Republic flags were raised over the Naseeb border crossing to Jordan, according to state-run news agency SANA.”